-NBA Rumors: Warriors Could Trade Andrew Wiggins To Magic For Aaron Gordon, ‘Bleacher Report’ Recommends
+NBA Rumors: Warriors Could Trade Andrew Wiggins To Magic For Aaron Gordon, 'Bleacher Report' Recommends

-Given how the Golden State Warriors‘ current wing duo of Andrew Wiggins and Kelly Oubre Jr. doesn’t appear to be clicking as expected, Bleacher Report suggested on Saturday that the team could potentially shake things up prior to the March 25 trade deadline by sending Wiggins to the Magic for forwards Aaron Gordon and Al-Farouq Aminu.
+Given how the Golden State Warriors' current wing duo of Andrew Wiggins and Kelly Oubre Jr. doesn't appear to be clicking as expected, Bleacher Report's Andy Bailey suggested on Saturday that the team could potentially shake things up prior to the March 25 trade deadline by sending Wiggins to the Magic for forwards Aaron Gordon and Al-Farouq Aminu.

-As explained by the publication’s Andy Bailey, the first few games of the 2020-21 season have suggested that Wiggins and Oubre aren’t jelling as the Warriors’ starting shooting guard and small forward respectively, though it might also be better to wait a little longer before making any moves.
-However, he noted that neither of those players are “locked in” as part of Golden State’s core.
+As explained by Bailey, Wiggins and Oubre aren't gelling as the Warriors' starting shooting guard and small forward, though it might also be better to wait a little longer before making any moves.
+However, he noted that neither of those players are "locked in" as part of Golden State's core.
 He added that Wiggins is on a rather expensive contract that will pay him a guaranteed $33.6 million in the 2022-23 season, which could force the Warriors to consider unloading him if the opportunity presents itself.

 "Last season, he came as close as he ever has to posting an average box plus/minus," the Bleacher Report writer added.
 "As a 25-year-old, it's reasonable to think he might still be improving, but there's also a chance he's just a high-volume scorer who provides little else."

-Despite Wiggins’ multiple areas for improvement outside of his scoring, Bailey pointed out that the Magic might need someone with his skill set.
-For the past eight seasons, Orlando has ranked in the bottom half of the league in terms of offensive rating, and Wiggins has always played for teams that have enjoyed an uptick in points per 100 possessions whenever he’s on the floor.
+Despite Wiggins' multiple need for improvement outside of his scoring, Bailey pointed out that the Magic might need someone with his skill set.
+For the past eight seasons, Orlando has ranked in the bottom half of the league in offensive rating, while Wiggins has always played for teams that have enjoyed an uptick in points per 100 possessions whenever he's on the floor.

 Furthermore, his style of play might make him a good fit alongside center Nikola Vucevic — a strong outside shooter and passer who could create enough spacing to help the former No. 1 overall pick become more effective while driving to the hoop.